 By: Keith Dameron, Historian – Colorado Law Enforcement Memorial

-Detective Sergeant John Dunleavy, 41, was shot and mortally wounded in the 1500 block of Pine just before 11:00 pm on July 21, 1909.
-He died from his wounds at 2:30 am, July 25.
-Dunleavy had finished his shift and while walking home, picked up his daughter from a friend’s house when they were approached by two men.
-One made an insulting comment to Dunleavy’s daughter and Dunleavy stepped forward putting her behind him.
-Dunleavy was then shot, fell to the ground and fired five times at the fleeing men, with no apparent effect.
-Dunleavy was rushed to Minnequa Hospital.
+Detective Sergeant John Dunleavy, 41, died on Sunday, July 25, 1909, from gunshot wounds received the previous Wednesday evening in the 1500 block of Pine, just before 11 p.m.
+He had finished his shift and while walking home he picked up his daughter from a friend’s house.
+Two men approached them.
+One made an insulting comment to Dunleavy’s daughter and Dunleavy stepped forward, putting her behind him.
+He was shot, fell to the ground and fired five times at the fleeing men, with no apparent effect.
+He was rushed to Minnequa Hospital.
 Night Captain Charles Yund went to the hospital to get descriptions of the men and ordered all the detectives to Bessemer for a police dragnet.

-It was determined at the hospital that Dunleavy had been shot three times, in the leg, hip and just below the heart.
-Surgery was performed but the injuries were too severe, and he died three days and three hours after being shot.
-At least 20 suspects were picked up by the police and some were believed to have been involved but apparently adequate evidence was not secured, and all were eventually released.
-No one was ever convicted for the murder of Detective Sergeant Dunleavy.
+Dunleavy had been shot three times, in the leg, hip and just below the heart.
+Surgery was performed but the injuries were too severe and he died three days later at 2:30 a.m.
+At least 20 suspects were picked up by the police and some were believed to have been involved, however insufficient evidence led to their release from custody.
+No one was ever tried or convicted for the murder of Detective Sergeant Dunleavy.

-John W. Dunleavy was born in England in June of 1868.
-He immigrated to the USA in 1891 and married Minnie Knape in Pueblo on January 19, 1892.
-He sold cigars before he joined the Pueblo Police Department.
-John was survived by his wife and four children, Edward, 20, Frank, 15, Edith, 12 and Mary, 8; sister Mrs. R. Ryan of Pittsburgh and his brother Edwin.
+John W. Dunleavy was born in Blackburn, Lancashire, England in June of 1868.
+He immigrated to the United States in about 1886 and married Minnie Knape in Pueblo on January 19, 1892.
+He sold cigars before joining the Pueblo Police Department.
+He became a naturalized U.S. citizen on October 21, 1904, noting that he was from Ireland and England.
+He was survived by his wife and four children, Edward, 20, Frank, 15, Edith, 11 and Mary, 8; sister Mrs. R. Ryan of Pittsburgh and his brother Edwin.

 Services were held on July 28 at St. Francis Xavier Church at Spruce and Logan.
-Mayor Fugard, a large contingent of police officers, fireman and city officials attended.
-Many friends and members of lodges that Dunleavy was a member of were also present.
-The city council passed a resolution honoring Dunleavy noting that he was “Brave in life...and surpassingly (sic) so in death.”
-Burial followed at Roselawn Cemetery.EOW: 25 Jul 1909
+Attending were Mayor Fugard, a large contingent of police officers, firemen, city officials, many friends and members of lodges of which Dunleavy was a member.
+The city council passed a resolution honoring Dunleavy, stating that he was “Brave in life … and surpassingly (sic) so in death.”
+Burial followed at Roselawn cemetery.

 Cause of Death: Gunfire